MainulDip/JavaEveryday/java-tour-part-2.md

 ```

 ### Future Interface:
- A Java Future, java.util.concurrent.Future, represents the result of an asynchronous computation.
+ A Java Future, java.util.concurrent.Future, represents the result of an asynchronous computation, added in Java 5.
 When the asynchronous task is created, a Java Future object is returned.
 This Future object functions as a handle to the result of the asynchronous task.
 Once the asynchronous task completes, the result can be accessed via the Future object returned when the task was started.
+But alone, it doesn't provide error handling.

 Some of Java's built-in concurrency utilities, like e.g. the Java ExecutorService, return a Java Future object from some of their methods.
 In the case of the ExecutorService, it returns a Future when you submit a Callable for it to execute concurrently (asynchronously).